Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 teach letters to preschoolers

-Typically some of these literacy foundational skills are found on the kindergarten readiness lists.
+Typically, some of these literacy foundational skills are found on the kindergarten readiness lists.
 While each child learns at a different pace and instruction should be provided in a developmentally appropriate way, these are some of the skills that will help kids learn to become fluent readers and writers.

-• Recognizes or identify some letters of the alphabet
+• Recognize or identify some letter names

-• Identify sounds of some letters
+• Identify the sounds of some letters

 • Differentiate between sounds that are the same and different